CTE Dual Credit: College Credit for High School Classes

-Our team responds to emails very promptly, normally within 36 business hours.
-If you do not hear back from us within four business days, feel free to email our team again noting your previous email.
-In addition to your questions, please be sure to include the following in every email:
+Our team responds to emails promptly, normally within 36 business hours.
+If you do not hear back from us within 5 business days, please email our team again & note your previous email.
+In addition to your questions, please be sure to include the following information when you contact us:

-- the school year in which the eligible class was completed (if applicable)
+- school year in which the eligible class was completed (if applicable)

 PNWCC offers high school students the option to earn college credit right at their high school for Career & Technical Education (CTE) classes through the CTE Dual Credit program (a nationwide program formerly known as Tech Prep).
 CTE Dual Credit recognizes the rigorous and stimulating quality of CTE classes offered in our high schools, rewarding student performance with college credit applicable to professional or technical degree programs at the college, and allowing students to prepare early for a successful future in high demand programs of study that lead to careers with potential - in demand right here in the Pacific Northwest!